FarmBot-Docs/farmbot-developers/v15/lua/functions/tools.md

 -- Add a Location variable named "Tool" to the sequence and select the tool you wish to mount. tool = variable("Tool")

--- Because tools themselves do not have cooridnates, FarmBot will look up which slot the chosen tool has been assigned to and use the slot's coordinates in the mount_tool() function. mount_tool(tool)
+-- Because tools themselves do not have coordinates, FarmBot will look up which slot the chosen tool has been assigned to and use the slot's coordinates in the mount_tool() function. mount_tool(tool)
 ```